reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :end-before: Step 13

 .. note::
-   Alternatively, the chemical field can be initialized by the chemical system common to all degrees of freedom in the chemical field.
+    Different initial conditions across the mesh cells is possible by assigning different chemical states to each mesh cell.
+Here, the same chemical state in ``state_ic`` is used for all cells.

 Defining the reactive transport modelling